Disc Golf History

 In 1974, Headrick approached the county of Los Angeles Park and Recreation Department with the idea of a permanent Disc Golf Course.
 Sy Greben, Director of the Park Planning Division saw the potential and Oak Grove Park was selected and approval was given to install the world’s first Disc Golf Course.
 Headrick and Mary Becker from the Park Planning Division designed and constructed the course with the county.
 In 1976 Ed replaced his Pole Holes which were just poles cemented into the ground with the first DGA Disc Pole Hole that where the first disc golf targets to use chains to stop a disc.

-Today disc golf has become incredibly popular and is one of the fastest growing games.
-There are over 3000 formal courses in the United States and many courses around the world.
+Today disc golf has become incredibly popular and is one of the fastest growing sports.
+There are over 4000 registered courses with the PDGA in the United States around the world.

 From a Niche Game to One of Today’s Fastest Growing Sports

 Modern day disc golf started in the late 60’s.
 The early frisbee golf courses were “object courses”, using anything from trees, trash cans, light poles, chicken wire baskets, pipes to fire hydrants as targets.
 The roots of the sport begin when “Steady” Ed Headrick designed the modern day Frisbee (US Patent 3,359,678, issued 1966) while working for Wham-O Toys back in the 60’s.
 Captivated by the flight and feeling of control he could master with the Frisbee, Ed saw potential for the disc well beyond what anyone had envisioned or imagined.